Hw To Get More Jet Ski Distance Per Tank…

-Let me begin by suggesting that marine vessels in general don’t get as good fuel mileage as land vehicles.
-For example, I can go much farther on a fill up with my Ski-Doo Renegade Enduro 900 ACE snowmobile than I can with my Sea-Doo GTX 155 4-stroke watercraft (like well in excess of 300 km).
-And as with any engine, jetski fuel efficiency and PWC fuel consumption is directly dependent on throttle pressure.
+Let me begin by suggesting that recreational boats in general don’t get as good fuel mileage as land vehicles.
+For example, I can go much farther on a fill up with my Ski-Doo Renegade Enduro 900 ACE snowmobile than I can with my Sea-Doo GTX 155 4-stroke watercraft.
+And as with any engine, jet ski fuel efficiency and PWC fuel consumption is directly dependent on throttle pressure.
 The harder you accelerate and the faster you go, the more and quicker gas gets consumed.
-And the worse your fuel mileage will be.
+And the worse your PWC fuel mileage will be.
 So fuel economy is a bit of a moving target on personal watercraft.
-But here’s what I’ve found while Sea Doo riding…
+But here’s what I’ve found while Sea Doo riding on PWC adventures…

 PWC Fuel Economy Factors